Getting Here

 Please do not park on the gravel as it is for authorized vehicles only.

-Little Farmer Storytime – This program is designed for young visitors, ages 5 and under, accompanied by parents, grandparents, guardians, and loved ones.
-Held twice a month in the morning—on the first Friday and last Saturday—this program provides a cozy environment where children can sit and relax while enjoying a farm-themed story read aloud.
+Little Farmer Storytime – This program is designed for young children, ages 5 and under, and their parents, grandparents, guardians, or loved ones.
+Held twice a month—on the first Friday and last Saturday mornings—this cozy, welcoming experience invites children to sit back and relax while enjoying a farm-themed story read aloud.
+This program begins in March 2025.
+Registration opens on February 18.

 Harvest Festival – First Saturday in October, held rain or shine.
 There are numerous vendors, living history demonstrations, crafts, activities and a whole lot more fun for the whole family.